Kyron000/Port-Scanner/README.md

-# Network Port Scanner CLI v3.0
+# Network Port Scanner v1

 A fast, stylish, and powerful Command Line Interface (CLI) network port scanner written in Python.
 This tool features a dynamic RGB gradient ASCII banner, a clean startup screen with a legal disclaimer, and support for Discord Webhooks.